Learn new skills and make new friends as we hike, raft and kayak in the Adirondacks and the Green Mountains.

 Soon after meeting up in Williamstown, Massachusetts, we’ll head out for day hikes and some time on the water as we kayak the Battenkill, a slow-moving river in Southern Vermont.

-In the Adirondacks, we’ll camp along the shores of beautiful Lake George, raft the Hudson River Gorge and summit Cascade Mountain, one of the famous Adirondack High Peaks.
+In the Adirondacks, we’ll camp along the shores of deep blue Lake George, raft the exciting Hudson River Gorge and summit Cascade Mountain, one of the famous Adirondack High Peaks.

-Returning to Vermont, we’ll get to visit bustling, dynamic Burlington.
-We’ll challenge ourselves with a hike along Vermont’s Long Trail to the top of Camel’s Hump, where we’ll have spectacular views from the summit.
+Returning to Vermont, we’ll visit vibrant Burlington then challenge ourselves with a hike along Vermont’s Long Trail to the top of Camel’s Hump, where we’ll have spectacular views from the summit.

-On our last day together, we’ll return to Williamstown and celebrate two weeks of friendships and fun, challenge and accomplishment.
+On our last day together, we’ll return to Williamstown and celebrate two weeks of friendship and fun, challenge and accomplishment.

-North Country Adventure offers a supportive, wholesome, small group experience with caring, enthusiastic Overland leaders and activities designed for 4th, 5th and 6th graders—it’s a great way to experience Overland.
+North Country Adventure offers a supportive, wholesome, small group experience with caring, enthusiastic Overland leaders and activities specifically designed for 5th and 6th graders—it’s a great way to experience Overland.

 Day 1: Trip Start

 We will meet in Williamstown, Massachusetts, and spend the afternoon getting to know one another, playing games and going on a short hike to prepare for our weeks together before driving to southern Vermont.

 Days 2-4: Hike & Kayak in Southern Vermont

 For the first three days, we will camp near the quaint town of Arlington, Vermont, next to a beautiful mountainside lake north of Williamstown.
 We will spend two days hiking and exploring historic Manchester, Vermont.
 We’ll hike to a pristine waterfall, hidden in the Green Mountain wilderness.
 Then, in kayaks, we’ll paddle down the Battenkill River into New York State with professional guides.
 Together, we’ll appreciate the beauty of the area from the calm waters.